galaxyproject/training-material/topics/variant-analysis/tutorials/beaconise-1000hg/tutorial.md

 Beacon is created by the Beacon providing instituion to serve and work as the institution prespective and if they want to make their beacon as open access or requers authentication to query the data.

-In this tutorial we will show an example on how to create both of those typs of beacon by creating 2 docker servers for MongoDB one for open access and the other Created from B2RI docker image.
+In this tutorial we will show an example on how to create both of those typs of beacon by creating 2 docker servers for MongoDB one for open access and the other Created from privet docker image.

 ## Create and open access MongoDB server